telerik/reporting-docs/report-items/picturebox.md

 ---
 title: PictureBox
-page_title: PictureBox Report Item Overview
+page_title: PictureBox Report Item at a Glance
 description: "Learn more about the Telerik Reporting PictureBox, how to set its value, bind it to binary images, expressions, URIs, base64, and SVG, and string literals, and how to clip, render, and position the report item."
 slug: telerikreporting/designing-reports/report-structure/picturebox
 tags: telerik, reporting, report, items, picturebox, set, value, bind, binary, images, svg, base64, uri, string, literals, clip, render, position